-As we turn attention to recovering from the pandemic, we need leaders to show us real-life scalable solutions for healthier, more resilient, sustainable cities, says Ben Gill.
+As we turn attention to recovering from the pandemic, we need leaders to show us real-life scalable solutions for healthier, more resilient, sustainable cities, says Joe Pitts-Cunningham.
 The City of Fremantle is one of these

 I’m proud to work in Oxfordshire – it’s a hotbed for thought-leadership, innovation, community action and green-minded enterprise.
 And that makes it well-placed to make the changes we so urgently need to address the climate and ecological emergency – transforming our unsustainable systems into a future where everyone enjoys healthier, happier and greener lives.